archi-Doc/BigMachines/README.md

 }
 ```

-You can set custom exception handler using `BigMachine.SetExceptionHandler()`.
+You can set a custom exception handler using `BigMachine.SetExceptionHandler()`.